 Syllabus of lectures

-- Properties of algorithms, notations for describing algorithms.
+- Introduction to the arrangement of studying.
+Structure and goals of classes.
+Properties of algorithms, notations for describing algorithms.

-- Principles of high level programming languages.
-Symbols and separators, constants, identifiers, variables, numbers repesentation, labels.
+- Principles of high-level programming languages.
+Symbols and separators, constants, identifiers, variables, numbers representation, labels.

 - The concept of data.
 Simple data types.
 Expressions and statements.